 As one of the nation’s largest banks, with thousands of ATMs across the country, Chase Student Checking offers an excellent package for college students.

-They combine a high level of account access with no monthly fee for
+They combine a high level of account access with no monthly fee for student enrolled in college.

 The account is available for students between the ages of 17 and 24.